Saiyuki (manga): Anime

-In January 2021, Liden Films announced a new anime series titled Saiyuki Reload: Zeroin, which was directed by Misato Takada, and scripted by Michiko Yokote and Aya Matsui.
-Noriko Ogura designed the characters and served as chief animation director, and Yūsuke Shirato composed the music.
-The main cast members reprised their roles.
-It aired from January 6 to March 31, 2022, on AT-X and other networks.
-Granrodeo performed the opening theme "Kamino Hotokemo," while Shugo Nakamura performed the ending theme "Ruten."
-Sentai Filmworks licensed the series outside Asia.
-In South and Southeast Asia, Muse Communication licensed the anime.
+In January 2021, Liden Films announced an anime television adaptation of the "Even a Worm" arc of the Saiyuki Reload manga.
+Saiyuki Reload: Zeroin was directed by Misato Takada, with series composition by Michiko Yokote and Aya Matsui.
+Noriko Ogura designed the characters and served as chief animation director, while Yūsuke Shirato composed the music.
+The principal Japanese voice cast from the previous television anime returned for the series.

+Saiyuki Reload: Zeroin aired from January 6 to March 31, 2022, and consisted of 13 episodes.
+It was broadcast on AT-X, Tokyo MX, MBS, and BS11.

+Sentai Filmworks licensed Saiyuki Reload: Zeroin outside Asia, while Muse Communication licensed the series in South and Southeast Asia.